simpleiot/simpleiot/docs/development.md

 These are currently defined in the `data` directory for Go code, and `frontend/src/Data` directory for Elm code.
-The fundamental data structures for the system are `Devices` and `Points`.
+The fundamental data structures for the system are [`Devices`](../data/device.go) and [`Points`](../data/point.go).
 A `Device` can have one or more `Points`.
 A `Point` can represent a sensor value, or a configuration parameter for the device.
 With sensor values and configuration represented as `Points`, it becomes easy to use both sensor data and configuration in rule or equations because the mechanism to use both is the same.
 Additionally, if all `Point` changes are recorded in a time series database (for instance Influxdb), you automatically have a record of all configuration changes for a device.

+Treating most data as `Points` also has another benefit in that we can easily simulate a device -- simply provide a UI or write a program to modify any point and we can shift from working on real data to simulating scenarios we want to test.

 `devices` can have parents or children and thus be represented in a hiearchy.
 To add structure to the system, you simply add nested `Devices`.
 The `Device`